 5(1) Unless extended under these conditions, the arrangement will continue until the end of the period stated in the proposal.

 5(2) The Supervisor may, if he/she thinks fit for the purposes of fulfilling the arrangement, extend the arrangement by sending a notice saying so (“an extension notice”) to you and to all creditors.
-This may be done either once or twice: first for up to 6 months and next for up to 3 months.
+The notice must include details of the period the Arrangement has been extended by and confirm the revised duration of the Arrangement.

-5(3) The Supervisor must send any extension notice at least 7 days before the arrangement is due to expire and must state the reasons for the extension.
+5(3) The Supervisor must include details of any extension notice in the next report to creditors and must state the reasons for the extension.
+Where the Arrangement is in its final year any extension notice must be sent at least 7 days before the arrangement is due to expire.

-5(4) Where an extension notice is sent, the arrangement will continue for the period stated in the notice, or for the maximum allowable period for that extension (6 months for a first extension and 3 months for a second extension), whichever is shorter.
-The extension will start on the date immediately after the day the arrangement would have expired.
-5( 5) If the Supervisor has called a creditors meeting for a date after the arrangement would otherwise have expired, then the arrangement will be extended to the date of that meeting and of any adjournment to the meeting.
+5(4) Where an extension notice is sent, the arrangement will continue for the period stated in the notice.
+The extension will start on the date immediately after the day the arrangement would have expired and the monthly contributions payable will be the same amount as those payable in the last month of the arrangement before the start of the extension.

+5(5) If the Supervisor has called a creditors meeting for a date after the arrangement would otherwise have expired, then the arrangement will be extended to the date of that meeting and of any adjournment to the meeting.

-5(6) Where you have failed to disclose exceptional income, the term of the IVA may be extended by up to a maximum of 6 months to recover any sums due, without any modification being required.
+5(6) Where you have failed to disclose and/or pay exceptional income into the IVA, the term of the IVA may be extended by up to a maximum of 6 months to recover any sums due (to remedy the breach), without any modification being required.

-5(7) Any extension for a period longer than allowed under paragraph 5(2) must be approved by a variation.
+5(7) Any extension for a period longer than 12 months must be approved by a variation.

 6. Completing the arrangement